Low-Force Spring Options for High-Reliability Spring-Loaded Interconnects

 Beyond the parts listed in this table, the lower force springs can be assembled into many of the spring-loaded pins on our website and some of these pins can be used to make low-force connectors as well.
 Contact our technical services staff to discuss your application and how we may be able to address your needs.

-Need technical help or looking for a custom design?
 Use the form below to contact Mill-Max Technical Services.